glaysonbsantos/javascript-ninja/README.md

 # JavaScript Ninja

-Solved exercises from JavaScript Ninja course with Fernando Daciuk (Udemy).
+Solved exercises of JavaScript Ninja course with Fernando Daciuk from Udemy.